 What is quantitative data?

 You can express quantitative data in numerical values.
-It concerns the statistical analysis of large amounts of data to discover patterns and trends.
+It's about the statistical analysis of large amounts of data to discover patterns and trends.

 Examples of quantitative data